Things to do in Hong Kong: Part one

 3. The Railway Clock Tower

 As you walk towards the Kowloon Pier from the 1881 Heritage, you come across another declared monument of the city, The Clock Tower.
-Part of the former Kowloon-Canton Railway Terminus is a historical landmark worth visiting.
+Part of the former Kowloon-Canton Railway Terminus, the Clock Tower is a historical landmark which is a must visit in Hong Kong.

 The Hong Kong’s Walk of Fame at the Victoria Harbor Waterfront is one of the famous tourist attractions.
-It is in honour of the Hong Kong film industry describing the 100 years of the cinematic history inscribed in the red pillars and the plaques of celebrities consisting of handprints and autographs.
-Although we failed to recognize the celebrity names, as we were unfamiliar with the Chinese film industry, we were quite proud of ourselves when we recognised 😛 the famous Bruce Lee bronze statue.
+It is in honor of the Hong Kong film industry describing the 100 years of the cinematic history inscribed in the red pillars and the plaques of celebrities consisting of handprints and autographs.
+Although we failed to recognize the celebrity names, as we were not familiar with the Chinese film industry, we were quite proud of ourselves when we recognized the famous Bruce Lee bronze statue.
+Walking along the waterfront will give you the picturesque view of the Hong Kong Island.

 The beautiful synchronization of Music and lights highlighting 45 building across the Victoria harbor is something you cannot miss during your visit to Hong Kong.
-It is one of the world’s largest permanent light and music show, displayed every night at 8pm for about 15minutes and is absolutely unique.
+It is one of the world’s largest permanent light and music show, displayed every night at 8 pm for about 15minutes and is absolutely unique.
+The waterfront will be thronging with people to watch the show, so we would suggest you arrive much before in advance to ensure a perfect spot to enjoy the whole show.
+Watching the mesmerizing light and sound show is definitely a must do while in Hong Kong.

 6. Enjoy drinks at the world’s highest bar: Ozone